The best trail running shoes for men and women in 2024

 (Image credit: Shutterstock)

-The best trail running shoes have more grip than standard running shoes for when you want to escape the city sidewalks and explore the trails instead.
-This improved grip helps as you make your way over uneven and wet terrain.
+The best trail running shoes have more grip and support than standard running shoes for when you want to escape the city sidewalks and explore the trails instead.
+This improved grip helps as you make your way over uneven terrain, whether it’s rocks, gravel or grass you’re running on.

-This sets them apart from many of the best running shoes, as those are generally designed with road and sidewalk runs in mind.
-Plus, trail shoes often have increased ankle protection and water resistance too.
+This extra grip and support sets them apart from many of the best running shoes, as those are generally designed with road and sidewalk runs in mind and focus more on packing in foam to cushion the impact of running.
+Trail shoes often have increased ankle protection and debris resistance too.

 The best trail running shoes available right now